NCAS-CMS/cfdm/docs/source/tutorial.rst

 possible to create data from arrays that reside on disk.
 The `cfdm.read` function creates data in this manner.
-A pointer to an array in a netCDF file can be stored in a `~cfdm.NetCDFArray` instance, which is is used to initialize a `~cfdm.Data` instance.
+A pointer to an array in a netCDF file can be stored in a `~cfdm.NetCDFArray` instance, which is is used to initialise a `~cfdm.Data` instance.

 .. code-block:: python
    :caption: *Define a variable from a dataset with the netCDF package
-             and use it to create a NetCDFArray instance with which to initialize a Data instance.*
+             and use it to create a NetCDFArray instance with which to initialise a Data instance.*

    >>> import netCDF4
    >>> nc = netCDF4.Dataset('file.nc', 'r')